 How Do You Get There?

 The mountain is easily accessed by road with a well-maintained route from Barcelona – but as mentioned before – be prepared for that dizzying mountain drive and ensure you take regular breaks.
+You can also rent a car to do it the same way.

 Taking a bus is an option from the Estacio Sants station, but a more popular and regular service is to board a train.
 It’s as easy as taking Flights to Barcelona and then heading to the Espanya railway station and jumping on the R5 line towards Montserrat.